The Board

 Executive Members

-The Authority Board has three executive members: The National Statistician and the Director General for Regulation and the Director General for Data Capability.
+The Authority Board has two executive members: The Acting National Statistician and the Director General for Regulation.

 The National Statistician